GRI Guest Scholars

 (September–December)

-Elena Lucchi is senior researcher at University of Pavia, Italy.
+Elena Lucchi is assistant professor at Polytechnic University of Milan, Italy.
 Her research focuses on enhancing energy efficiency and promoting environmental sustainability and renewable energies in architectural heritage and protected landscapes.

 @MARE Project: @ Modern Architecture & Renewable Energies